Phoenix1808/MyFirstServer/README.md

-My First Backend Dev Project and is basic server
+My First Backend Dev Project and it is basic implementation of server.

+And Backend Dev journey begins!!